Skip to main content

 Licensure and certification requirements vary by state and may differ based upon the prior education and experience of the individual.
 Students are advised to contact the agency in the state in which they intend to pursue licensure to determine/confirm whether the course or program meets requirements for professional licensure in that state.
 No state agency has been determined for this location.

-To meet the training requirements in Maryland, one must complete: - Implicit Bias Training
+To meet training requirements in this location, one must complete: - Implicit Bias Training

-To meet field placement requirements for licensure as a Speech-Language Pathology Assistant in Maryland, an individual must complete: -25 observation and 75 clinical practice hours as a speech-language pathology student
+To meet field placement requirements for licensure in this location, an individual must successfully complete: -25 observation and 75 clinical practice hours as a speech-language pathology student

 Licensure and certification requirements vary by state and may differ based upon the prior education and experience of the individual.
 Students are advised to contact the agency in the state in which they intend to pursue licensure to determine/confirm whether the course or program meets requirements for professional licensure in that state.
 If you wish to review your state’s licensure and certification requirements, the agency contact in your current location is: